PatternsTechGit/PT_ClientSideAuthorization/README.md

 ng generate component Login
 ```

-Inject the AuthService and Router in constructor
+Inject the **AuthService** and **Router** in constructor.

 ```typescript
 constructor(private authService: AuthService, private router: Router) { }
 ```

 Create a button to simulate the login functionality.
-When user clicks on this button it will perform the functionality by calling the auth service in login method.
+When user **clicks** on this button it will perform the functionality by calling the auth service in login method.

 ```typescript
 <button class="btn btn-primary"  type="button" (click)="login()">Login</button>